-Selwyn O. Rogers Jr., MD, MPH, FACS, is a widely respected surgeon and public health expert.
-As founding director of the University of Chicago Medicine Trauma Center, Rogers is building an interdisciplinary team of specialists to treat patients who suffer injury from life-threatening events, such as car crashes, serious falls and gun violence.
-His team works with leaders in the city's trauma network to expand trauma care on the South Side.
+As founding director of the University of Chicago Medicine Trauma Center, Rogers leads an interdisciplinary team of specialists to treat patients who suffer injury from life-threatening events, such as car crashes, serious falls and gun violence.

-Additionally, as executive vice president for community health engagement, Rogers works with faculty across the University of Chicago as well as members of the community to develop a multidisciplinary approach to trauma care and health disparities.
-His work will help enhance the understanding of social factors that affect victims of violence and underserved populations, in addition to identifying approaches necessary to achieving better outcomes for trauma victims.
+Additionally, as executive vice president for community health engagement, Rogers works to develop a multidisciplinary approach to trauma care and health disparities.
+His work aims to enhance the understanding of social factors that affect victims of violence and underserved populations, in addition to identifying approaches necessary to achieving better outcomes for trauma victims.